test-acc-vaccym/changes/README.md

 salt since we weren't really publishing them yet so it wasn't being done very carefully.

+CopperheadOS started in 2014 based on Android KitKat but we only started keeping more user friendly changelogs late in the Marshmallow era.

 The Nexus 9 maintenance branch is not included.
 It split off when the other devices moved to nougat-mr2-release and continued after the other devices moved to Oreo-based releases.
 It may be included here in the future but we wanted to